Blinded (song): Release

-Composition

-"Blinded" is an alternative rock song.

 Critical reception

 "Blinded" received positive critical reviews.
 Billboards Chuck Taylor wrote that the song was "a jangly, pop-rooted rocker that reflects the signature style of the band: lyric-loaded, a big chorus, hearty, organic instrumentation, and more than a smattering of sexual innuendo.
 Adult top 40 and modern rock should take this baby in and give it a happy home."
 Billboards Larry Flick thought that the song would "easily stand the test of time."
 While comparing Out of the Vein to Third Eye Blind's previous work, the Record-Journals Alan Sculley wrote, "Frisky songs like 'Blinded (When I See You)' and 'Crystal Baller' sit comfortably alongside past hits like 'Semi-Charmed Life' and 'Never Let You Go.'"

 Chart performance

 "Blinded" was the first single released off of Out of the Vein.
 It spent 15 weeks on the Billboard Adult Pop Songs chart and peaked at number 17 on July 5, 2003.
 It also peaked at number 35 on the Billboard Alternative Songs chart and at number 34 on the Billboard Pop Songs chart.
 It was the only single from Out of the Vein to appear on the charts.